leo-editor/leo-editor/branches.md

 - **Release branches**: These contain all work on a single, specific release.
 Example, 5.7.1.
   These branches should contain *only*:
   - All distribution-related work.
-  - Urgent last-minute bug fixes.
+  - Urgent last-minute bug fixes.<br>

-Here is a pictorial overview:

 <img width="75%" height="75%" src="https://blog.seibert-media.net/wp-content/uploads/2014/03/Gitflow-Workflow-3.png">